enigma-io/s3plz/README.md

 # s3plz

-A polite interface for sending python objects to and from Amazon S3.
+A polite, minimal interface for sending python objects to and from Amazon S3.

 ## Installation